 St Mary’s Kindergarten was built in January 2011, a wooden structure purpose-designed, with its own outdoor learning and play space linking with the school’s Preparatory classroom, to create an Early Years Foundation Stage area.
 A ‘Forest School’ outdoor classroom was also built to provide a learning space surrounded by nature.

-After 25 years at the school, Mrs Hilary Vipond retired and Mrs Nicola Griffiths took over as Principal.
+After 25 years at the school, Mrs Hilary Vipond retired and Mrs Nicola Griffiths took over as Principal in September 2021.

-Now a member of the Girls Schools Association, the Independent Association of Preparatory Schools, St Mary’s continues to thrive, and has become recognised locally and regionally as a high-achieving independent school which has stayed true to its original, core values.
+Now a member of the Girls Schools Association, the Independent Schools Association and the Independent Association of Preparatory Schools, St Mary’s continues to thrive, and has become recognised locally and regionally as a high-achieving independent school which has stayed true to its original, core values.